 Aim

-To furnish you with critical understanding and practical experience of testing methods, regimes and requirements for explosives and explosive articles.
+To provide you with a critical understanding and practical experience of testing methods, regimes and requirements for explosives and explosive articles.

 Syllabus